IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US15 - Download quotes or view**

-As a user, I want to download my quotes in PDF or have a space within my profile to view and analyze them and make the right decisions when buying a vehicle.
+As a user, I want to download vehicle quotes in PDF or have a space within my profile to view and analyze them and make the right decisions when buying a vehicle.

 **Validation:**
-When the user makes a vehicle quote, a "save/download" button appears, depending on the type of button the operation process changes, a PDF will be downloaded or saved in the profile (give preference to the first option)

-The "save" button is displayed
-The quote is saved in the client's account
-The "download" button is displayed
+- VA151 Display the "download" button near the displayed price of the car.
-The quote is downloaded in the client's browser
+- VA152 The quote is downloaded in the client's browser

 **Priority:** Medium